Amex Fine Hotels & Resorts Guide: Your FHR questions answered

 Amex Fine Hotels & Resorts (FHR) is a “luxury” hotel booking program available to both business and consumer Platinum cardholders.
 When booking hotels through Amex FHR, cardholders enjoy a suite of valuable benefits and in most cases also qualify for elite credit and benefits when staying at chain hotel properties.
-Since mid 2021, consumer Platinum cardholders have been able to enjoy an annual $200 statement credit toward prepaid Fine Hotels & Resorts bookings, which has piqued the interest of many and is the impetus for writing this guide.
+Since mid 2021, consumer Platinum cardholders have been able to enjoy an annual $200 statement credit toward prepaid Fine Hotels & Resorts bookings, which has piqued the interest of many and was the impetus for writing this guide.

 Amex Fine Hotels & Resorts Benefits